This Persian saffron rice recipe combines sweet and savory flavors with fragrant rice. Make this recipe tonight as a delicious side for any meal.

 - In the same pan, melt 6 tablespoons of the butter and sauté the almonds until slightly golden, about 4 minutes (2 minutes if using Marcona almonds).
-Add the chopped dried apricots, cook for a 3 more minutes, then stir in half a teaspoon of white pepper, half teaspoon salt and half of the rice.
+Add the chopped dried apricots, cook for a 3 more minutes, then stir in the advieh spice blend, half a teaspoon of white pepper, half teaspoon salt and half of the rice.

 - Gently flatten down the rice, tapping to flatten using your fingers or spatula, then spoon the remaining rice on top.

-- In a small bowl slightly crush saffron threads and stir in 2 tablespoons of hot water.
-Allow saffron to bloom.
+- In a small bowl crush saffron threads and stir in 2 tablespoons of hot water.
+Allow saffron to bloom, set aside.

 - Melt remaining 2 tablespoons of butter and pour over the top, along with 3 tablespoons of water.
 Cover the pan with a tight lid and cook on the lowest possible heat for 35 minutes (I use a heat diffuser on top of burner like when using a tagine).
 Turn off the heat, drizzle the saffron and its water over, cover with a tea towel, put the lid back on and set aside for 10 minutes.

 - Serve hot, using a large spoon, scooping the two layers of rice together, or toss to mix.

 - I like to use Marcona almonds and roughly chop them.
 Marcona almonds are blanched, then roasted in olive oil and sprinkled with sea salt.
 Feel free to use blanched, slivered almonds.

 - Check the rice by trying a grain.
 It should still have a little bit of bite to it.